 If students who are failing one or more classes need to use the library for research, teachers may write passes for "research only."
 These passes will be limited to 10 minutes.
 Students should obtain their needed materials and return to the classroom.
 Students in violation of this procedure will not be allowed to use the library until they are no longer in jeopardy of failing.

 Section 5 Graduation Requirements

-230 credits are required fo r graduation:
+230 credits are required for graduation:

 English/Speech 45 credits

 Social Studies 40 credits

 Math 30 credits

+Science 30 credits

+Business 10 credits